 There are many questions you should ask yourself before you even start looking at the different types of sheds and garden buildings available here at Solid Sheds.
 If you don’t spend the time to consider every option, you may find yourself either with a shed which doesn’t meet your requirements or looking for an additional outbuilding.

 Of course, you will want to get the most out of your shed for the money paid, which it is why it is intrinsically important to carefully evaluate the quality of your chosen shed.
-However, before you can choose a shed, you should think of the intended purpose of your shed, that is, how it will most likely used once it sits proudly in your garden.
+However, before you can choose a shed, you should think of the intended purpose of your wooden shed, that is, how it will most likely be used once it sits proudly in your garden.

 Will your building be somewhere you can escape to and relax alone or with friends, somewhere to organise and safely store your garden equipment, or a place where you can work in the relative tranquillity of your garden without imposing on your home life?

 Wood is regarded as the material of choice for shed builders and consumers alike because it’s natural, attractive and, when pressure-treated, ensures the longevity of your shed.

 You should always buy from a reputable, reliable company in order to receive the quality of product and service you rightly expect.
 It’s imperative that you think long term; buying a cheap shed may be tempting but you may find that it needs to be replaced in just a couple of years.
 In this situation, it pays to buy the best you can afford, so make sure you set yourself a realistic and affordable budget.

 Now is the prime time for you to decide whether you are of the persuasion that ‘you get what you pay for’ and will pay more in order to receive more or if you would rather not dent your bank balance too much.
 It’s worth remembering that you need to take materials, the shed’s size, treatment options, and the quality of the construction, windows and base into account.